Sterile ECG Electrodes: When Hospitals Must Choose Sterile Packaging

 Recommended · Scenario 5Burn units and patients with broken skin

 The combined sterile + hypoallergenic configuration is what MedLinket's low-allergy sterile series is designed for.
-The hypoallergenic engineering — in-house hydrophilic acrylic pressure-sensitive adhesive — is described in our low-allergy electrodes article.
+The adhesive engineering — an in-house hydrophilic acrylic pressure-sensitive adhesive — is described in our low-allergy electrodes article; treat "low-allergy" as a design positioning and confirm suitability against the IFU.

 Recommended · Scenario 6Immunocompromised patients

 The decision is patient-state-driven, not department-driven.
-A medical ward with a mixed patient population should have sterile electrodes available specifically for the immunocompromised subset.
+A medical ward with a mixed population should keep sterile electrodes available specifically for the immunocompromised subset.

 Honest infection-control practice is not "sterile everywhere."
-Sterile ECG electrodes have a per-piece cost premium, and overspending on sterile in low-risk scenarios diverts budget from departments where the upgrade matters more.
+Sterile electrodes carry a per-piece premium, and overspending on sterile in low-risk scenarios diverts budget from departments where the upgrade matters more.
 The two scenarios below safely default to non-sterile, with a clearly stated floor.

 Acceptable · Scenario 8Stable general-ward monitoring of intact-skin patients

 Why non-sterile is acceptable.
-A typical general-ward patient — adult, intact stratum corneum, no central line, immune-competent, cardiac or general medical condition not associated with elevated infection risk — tolerates the small introduced bioburden of non-sterile ECG electrodes without clinical consequence.
+A typical general-ward patient — adult, intact stratum corneum, no central line, immune-competent, with a condition not associated with elevated infection risk — tolerates the small introduced bioburden of non-sterile electrodes without clinical consequence.
 The skin's three barriers (microbiological, chemical, physical) are sufficient defense.

 Acceptable · Scenario 9Routine outpatient ECG and screening

-5.1 The non-sterile floor — what is non-negotiable even outside sterile scenarios
+5.1 The non-sterile floor — what stays non-negotiable

 "Non-sterile is acceptable" does not mean "any electrode is acceptable."
 Two characteristics remain mandatory regardless of sterilization status:

-- Hypoallergenic adhesive.
+• Hypoallergenic adhesive.
 Skin-injury risk is independent of sterility.
-A patient with mild contact reactivity in a routine outpatient setting deserves the same hypoallergenic adhesive as a patient on a sterile-field requirement.
+A patient with mild contact reactivity in a routine outpatient setting deserves the same hypoallergenic adhesive as one on a sterile-field requirement.
 MedLinket's full series uses the in-house hydrophilic acrylic PSA across both sterile and non-sterile SKUs.

-- AAMI EC12 compliance.
+• AAMI EC12 compliance.
 Electrical performance — AC impedance, DC offset voltage, defibrillation overload recovery, combined offset and noise — is a regulatory floor for any clinical-use electrode.
-Section 4 of our manufacturing process article publishes MedLinket's measured values against the AAMI ceilings.
+Our manufacturing process article publishes MedLinket's measured registration values against the AAMI limits.

 5.2 The 9-scenario decision matrix at a glance